syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Shapes.md

 * If brush is used, the primitive are filled.

-> Note: You must add the Syncfusion.Pdf.Graphics namespace to work with graphic objects.
+N> You must add the Syncfusion.Pdf.Graphics namespace to work with graphic objects.

 The following code example illustrates how to draw shapes.